 Fetishization can manifest in all manner of unempathetic or historically ignorant insensitivity.
 Kuo’s points provide many examples.
 In recent news is the practice of white folk dressing up like Native Americans or wearing blackface, both of which are extremely insensitive, displaying an ignorance of the horrific history these practices mock, an ignorance that is itself a manifestation of white privilege: Native Americans and African Americans don’t have the privilege of forgetting the genocidal brutalization we subjected their ancestors to, and the long history of racism embodied in such mimicry of what “they” “look” like.
 This does not mean we can’t ever dress as historical persons in those groups.
 It simply must be done sensitively and seriously, and not ignorantly or frivolously.
 To understand the distinctions and why it matters, see my comment analyzing the difference between appropriating a culture, and honoring a culture by representing one of its heroes to the public.

-Theft means in the intellectual property sense, not in the physical object sense.
+Theft means in the intellectual property sense, not in the physical object sense (except when it does).
 Cultural appropriation as stealing means borrowing some idea from an oppressed culture, and then pretending or thinking the dominant culture created it, or simply erasing the role of the originators.
 In other words, not giving credit where credit is due.
 Stealing the credit.
 Or simply eliminating the credit.
 The history of Rock & Roll, for example, famously exhibits components of this.
 I’m sorry white people, but Elvis was not really the King.
 Racism resulted in white people being credited with inventing everything, and the black artists who actually did, gradually came to be sidelined and eventually forgotten.
 That’s sad.
 And we should not be proud of it.
 Nor should we want to repeat the behavior.

 This does not mean all accusations of cultural appropriation are equal, or even correct.
 Some I’m sure are silly or frivolous or even indefensible.
 But there being stupid claims of a thing does not mean there are not sound claims of that thing.
 As I’m constantly pointing out in my study of the historicity of Jesus: that all kinds of stupid, unsourced nonsense gets said about Mithras and Horus, does not mean there aren’t genuine predecessors of the dying-and-rising savior god mytheme that Jesus was modeled on (such as Osiris, Zalmoxis, Romulus, and Inanna).
 Learn how to distinguish the wheat from the chaff.
 But doing that requires understanding what we are talking about and why it is a problem.